 Simple English definitions for legal terms

-Read a random definition: Master of the Rolls
+Read a random definition: continuous-adverse-use principle

 A pro-con debate is a formal discussion where people take turns giving speeches for or against a motion.
 The goal is to consider the merits of the motion and come to a decision.
 The debate can be controlled by a leader who manages the time for each side, or it can be extended beyond a set time limit.
 Sometimes, there are restrictions on the debate, and speeches must alternate between opposing viewpoints.